-Legacy systems, once the backbone of operational efficiency, now pose significant challenges to sustainability in an era defined by digital transformation.
-As per the findings of the Accenture report, 67% of executives have indicated that they’ve formulated an action plan aimed at adopting and scaling sustainable business practices throughout their entire organization.
+Even though once some business systems were the backbone of operational efficiency, they now pose significant challenges to sustainability in an era defined by digital transformation.
+Gartner found that over 40% of systems lack support or have reached the limits of their capabilities, which is a key cause of technical debt and vulnerability today.
 As businesses grapple with the imperative to adapt and innovate, legacy system modernization emerges as a cornerstone of sustainable growth.

-At its core, this endeavor is about more than just updating outdated infrastructure – it’s about unifying data to create a foundation for future success.
+Modernization is about unifying data to create a foundation for future success.
 This article explores the vital role of modernizing legacy systems in propelling organizations towards business productivity.

 Legacy System Definition and Characteristics

-A legacy system refers to outdated software or hardware that is still in use within an organization.
-These systems may have been developed years ago using older technologies, languages, or platforms.
-Yet, since the technologies evolve fast, these systems now often lack the flexibility, compatibility, and functionality of modern solutions.
+A legacy system is outdated software or hardware still in use by an organization.
+These systems, once built with older technologies, often lack the flexibility, compatibility, and features of modern solutions.

 Oleksandr Boiko